-Chapter 139.
+Chapter 145.
 HBase Metrics

 HBase emits metrics which adhere to the Hadoop Metrics API.
-Starting with HBase 0.95 [5: The Metrics system was redone in HBase 0.96.
-See Migration to the New Metrics Hotness - Metrics2 by Elliot Clark for detail], HBase is configured to emit a default set of metrics with a default sampling period of every 10 seconds.
+Starting with HBase 0.95^[5], HBase is configured to emit a default set of metrics with a default sampling period of every 10 seconds.
 You can use HBase metrics in conjunction with Ganglia.
 You can also filter which metrics are emitted and extend the metrics framework to capture custom metrics appropriate for your environment.

-139.1.
+145.1.
 Metric Setup